memblin/tkc-lvlab-py/README.md

   adjust disk image permissions this can require sudo.
 - Many many things have limited error checking support; expect crashes when permissions or config isn't just right.
+- status operation report is rudamentary and bugged right now.
+The status reason will always translate to a shutdown reason right now even if the VM is not shutdown.

 ## Requirements